Table of Contents

 The way that this cannabinoid is made is unique and can only be done by professionals in lab settings.
 As we’ve mentioned, this compound cannot be created without human intervention.

-Once scientists have the Delta-9 acetate cannabinoids, they subject them to a series of chemical reactions that mimic reactions that happen naturally.
-These chemical reactions work to turn the acetate into PHC.
+Once scientists have the delta 9 acetate cannabinoids, they subject them to a series of chemical reactions that mimic reactions that happen naturally.
+These chemical reactions work to turn the acetate molecule into PHC.

-This process is why you’ll see PHC being called a synthetic cannabinoid.
+This process is why you’ll see PHC weed being called a synthetic cannabinoid.

-PHC doesn’t naturally occur in the cannabis plant like CBD or THC does, and the synthetic attributes may cause complications with the legality in the future.
+PHC cannabinoids don’t naturally occur in cannabis plants like CBD or THC, and the synthetic attributes may cause complications with legality in the future.
 But, hey, maybe we’re getting ahead of ourselves.

 Does PHC Get You High?